codaamok/Get-CMUnusedSources/README.md

 ## Process overview

-The process begins by gathering all (or selective) ConfigMgr content objects within a hierarchy by site code using the ConfigMgr cmdlets.
+The process begins by gathering all (or selective) ConfigMgr content objects within a hierarchy, filtered by site code, using the ConfigMgr cmdlets.
 It also recursively gathers all folders under `-SourcesLocation`.

 > **Note:** It's OK if you see "Access denied" exceptions printed to console, the script will handle these and report accordingly.